Orciument/JavaTwitchBot/README.md

 >The current milstone for that can be found under [Issues > Milestones](https://github.com/Clym-Dev-Team/Talium/milestone/3)

 > [!NOTE]
-> If you want to contribute, have a question, or have generell interest in the project you can write [Orciument](https://discordapp.com/users/424579117577404417) on discord!
+> If you want to **contribute**, have a question, or have generell interest in the project you can write [Orciument](https://discordapp.com/users/424579117577404417) on discord!
 > You can of course also create an issue or pullrequest if you would rather contribute directly.
 > Our generell needs are modeled via Issues, anything that does not have an assignee is definitly free for you to start on!